2019 Ladies Friday club night league winner Patsy Hammond (left). The men's winners was Alan Johnson.

 The FRIDAYCLUB NIGHT LEAGUE that is run Friday nights is well attended and is a great opportunity for socialising and getting to know other members.
 You just have to turn up in order the play.
 Each week you are randomly selected to play in a team and a position.
 Everyone keeps their own scores which are then given points that are accumulated throughout the season in a league table.
 The points system is (2) for an overall win, (1) for a draw, plus 1 point for each end you win.
 At the end of the season the winners are the man and lady with the highest points.
-The 2016 winners were Paulette Norfolk and Len Shippey.
+The 2019 winners were Patsy Hammond and Alan Jonson.

-2017 SPRING PAIRS: On Monday the 1st May 22 pairs teams from Burnham Bowls Club played in the club’s annual Spring Pairs Competition, organised by the club’s competition Secretary Jeanette Wilson.
-There were two leagues of 12 and 10 teams and each team played three games of 8 ends.
+2019 SPRING PAIRS: On Monday the 6th May 24 pairs teams from Burnham Hillside Bowls Club played in the club’s annual Spring Pairs Competition for the Blay Cup, which was organised by Jeanette Wilson & Paulette Norfolk the club’s Competition Secretarys.
+There were two leagues of 12 teams and each team played three games of 8 ends.
 Plenty of chat and joviality soon took place making this day, as always, successful.
-During the day the bar was open and a feast of bacon rolls and cakes was served up from the kitchen by Wendy Parkhouse, Janet Johnson and Beryl Gamble.
-There was also a raffle and overall £262 was raised for the club funds.
-To decide the eventual winners a final was played by the two winning teams from each of the leagues who were Nigel Barnes & Steve Andow against Kevin Olley & Neville Evans, with the winners being Kevin Olley & Neville Evans who were presented with the Blay Cup by the club’s Chairman, Greg Gladden.
+During the day the bar was open covered by various bowlers and a feast of bacon rolls and cakes was served up from the kitchen by Doreen Jerome & Pam Noble and there was the usual raffle with Betty Whiting selling lots of tickets which all raised funds for the club.
+To decide the eventual winners a final was played by the two winning teams from each of the leagues and in the end Joy & Alec Campbell beat Tony Burke & Sid Curtis.
+The Club’s President, Hazel Bradley, presented them all with the appropriate prize monies with the winners also receiving the Blay Cup.

-2017 TOM FILTNESS TRIPLES: Burnham Hillside BC held its annual internal Tom Filtness Triples Competition on 29th May Bank Holiday Monday run by the club’s Competition Secretary Jeanette Wilson and ably supported by her husband John.
-16 teams played through the day across 3 separate games of 8 ends over two leagues with the weather holding up well.
+2019 TOM FILTNESS TRIPLES: Burnham Hillside BC held its annual internal Tom Filtness Triples Competition this May Bank Holiday Monday 27th May run by the Club’s Competition secretaries Jeanette Wilson and Paulette Norfolk.
+18 triples teams played through the day across 3 separate games of 8 ends over two leagues with the weather holding up well.
 As always apart from the competition the day was a great social gathering.
-All day there was an excellent provision of refreshments including homemade cakes and sumptuous sausage rolls made and provided by Wendy Parkhouse, Janet Johnson and Dawn Hood.
-The bar was also continually open thanks to Nigel Barnes, John Nixon and other supporting bar staff.
+All day there was an excellent provision of refreshments including homemade cakes provided by members and sumptuous sausage rolls made and provided by Wendy Parkhouse & Janet Johnson.
+The bar was also continually open thanks to various bar staff.
 Betty Whiting sold the raffle tickets and Terry Sims did the calculations for all the scoring of the games.
 The eventual winners of each league played in a finals play-off.
-The final winning team was Len Hyam, Tony Burke and Alan Hammond who played against Hazel Bradley, Iris Machell and Fred Brownson.
+The final winning team was David Gamble, Alan Johnson and Brian Patten who played against Joy Campbell, Tina Wallace and Tony Burke.
 The Tom Filtness trophy was presented to the winners by Margaret Filtness.

 Group Photo of days players